TokenChingy/ehg-coding-challenge/README.md

 The first being the `Configurator` component that takes in a specified `height`, `width`, and `ordering`.
 These values are then saved to a global state in the `React.JS` application using a combination of `hooks`, and `context` APIs to be made available to other components.
 Using the `hooks` in combination with `context` APIs was far less complicated than setting up a `Redux` store.

 The second component is the `GeneratedImage` component.
 This component takes the image parameters and on an effect (`useEffect` hook), will query the backend using `fetch` through a `POST` request and await the response.
 Once the response is received and it's determined that it is a `blob`, an `<img />` is updated with a local `url` to the blob and the result is rendered to the user.

-Apart from the two core components that make up the frontend, there are auxillary components that were built to style the web application to provide a more pleasant UI/UX.
-These components encompass:

-- Routing for SPAs
-- The use of layouts and pages with nested routing